-- 1C1: By the end of 2021, review existing material on state coalition site for each regional coalition.
+- 1C1: By the end of 2021, inventory existing material on the state coalition website for each regional coalition.

-- 1C2: By the end of 2021, survey each regional coalition for their awareness, education and advocacy material needs.
+- 1C2: By the end of 2021, collaborate with each regional coalition to understand their awareness, education and advocacy material needs.

-- 1C3: By the end of 2022 find best examples of existing materials based on identified needs, and develop at least 3 new resources that can be tailored for each regional coalition and adaptable to local needs (such as centralized calendar, templates for flyers, brochures, presentation toolkit).
+- 1C3: By the end of 2022, based on needs identified 1C2, develop at least 3 new resources that can be tailored for each regional coalition and adaptable to local needs.

-- 1D1: By the end of 2021, identify counties not connected to a regional coalition.
+- 1D1: By the end of 2021, create a list of counties not connected to or active in a regional coalition.

-- 1D2: By the end of 2023, assess available data and crosswalk identified counties.
+- 1D2: By the end of 2022, assess available data on engagement and crosswalk identified counties.

-- 1D4: By the end of 2023, connect limited falls prevention resource counties with new partners.
+- 1D4: By the end of 2023, connect limited falls prevention resource counties with new partners and regional coalitions.

 1E: By the end of 2023, ensure that the state and each regional coalition engages clinical and community providers and caregivers from across the continuum of care.

-- 1E1: By the end of 2023, ensure the integration of the continuum of care definition with the SRPF framework (i.e. make sure that both are in the shared values/guiding principles checklist).
+- 1E1: By the end of 2023, ensure the integration of the continuum of care definition with the SRPF framework.

 - 1E4: By the end of 2023, utilize the SRPF framework (2A) to identify new providers who have not traditionally worked in falls prevention across the continuum of care.